WELCOME TO SIMPLY STREEP

-Created in 1999, Simply Streep is your premiere online resource on Meryl Streep's extensive work on film, television and the theatre - a career that is unmatched in modern film and that has won her numerous accolades, including three Academy Awards, and the praise to be one of the world's greatest working actresses.
-At Simply Streep, we have built an extensive collection to discover Miss Streep's work through an archive of press articles, pictures and videos, alongside information on the charities and causes she supports.
-There is much to discover, so enjoy your stay.
+Simply Streep is your premiere source on Meryl Streep's work on film, television and in the theatre - a career that has won her three Academy Awards and the praise to be one of the world's greatest working actresses.
+Created in 1999, we have built an extensive collection to discover Miss Streep's work through an archive of press articles, photos and video clips.
+Enjoy your stay.

 Explore the Meryl Streep archives

-Browse topics by year, genre or try out a search
+Discover Meryl's work by year, medium or start a search

-Nov 26
+Nov

 Article courtesy The Hollywood Reporter: Former colleagues and admirers of Margaret Thatcher have mocked Streep’s portrayal of the former British prime minister, but Phyllida Lloyd is unfazed.
 Less than two months ahead of The Iron Lady’s U.K. release, Meryl Streep’s portrayal of former British prime minister Margaret Thatcher is generating a growing furor among British conservatives bristling at what they consider an unflattering portrayal.
 Director Phyllida Lloyd (Mamma Mia!) is unfazed by the uproar.
 “People have been arguing about her [Thatcher] for months and months,” Lloyd tells THR.
 “She certainly burns brightly as a still very divisive character.”
 The movie, made for an estimated $13 million, has been penciled in for a Dec.
 30 U.S. release by the Weinstein Co., bowing in exclusive runs in New York and Los Angeles before going wide Jan.
 13. It is scheduled to hit U.K. screens Jan.
 6 via Pathe’s distribution pact with 20th Century Fox.
 Much of the opposition to the drama comes from Tory stalwarts and former cabinet ministers who served under Thatcher.
 None has seen the film, but the movie’s trailer – which mixes elements of gentle comedy with scenes of Thatcher’s personal and political life – was enough to set them off.
 The complete article can be read here.